openstack/magnum/doc/source/dev/dev-quickstart.rst

     | name               | k8sbay                                                     |
     +--------------------+------------------------------------------------------------+

-The output indicates the redis-master is running on the bay host with IP address 192.168.19.86.
+The output here indicates the redis-master is running on the bay host with IP address 192.168.19.86.
 To access the redis master::

     ssh minion@192.168.19.86